 EMS Response Time

-The average response time for emergency medical service to both urban and rural fatal crashes differs quite a bit, which is pretty common.
+The average response time for emergency medical service to urban and rural fatal crashes differs quite a bit, which is typical.

 |EMS Response||Time of Crash to EMS|

 |Time of Crash to Hospital

 From the city streets to the rural roads, Ohioans love their cars and depend on them to get around.
 Here are the stats on getting around in Ohio from DataUSA.

 More than 40 percent of Ohioans own two vehicles, which is a little above the national average.

 Ohio is just above the national average for three-car households, too.